 Nottinghamshire has primary, secondary and tertiary prevention activity in place to tackle perpetrators, mostly funded by the PCC.
 However, there is a need to address perpetrator behaviour and there are gaps and opportunities for the PCC and partners to do more.
-National funding opportunities are expected later in 2020.
+The PCC successfully secured national funding for limited roll out of a perpetrator programme in 2021, however the funding is very short term.